kwentz10/Photosynthesis_Optimization_Modeling/README.md

 # Photosynthesis_Optimization_Modeling

-This repository contains model code that I am using to understand plant optimization strategies.
+This repository contains model code that I am using to understand plant optimization strategies—that is, water use efficiency (WUE) and nutrient use efficiency (NUE).

-The Trait_Based_Photo_Model.py code describes the preliminary photosynthesis+stomatal conductance model.
+The most updated photosynthesis model that I am using is in the file: Photosynthesis_Model.py

-The Trait_Based_Photo_Model_Sensitivity_Analysis.py code performs a sensitivity analysis.
-It includes model iterations where different model parameters are perturbed.
+I use combinations of leaf traits in the photosynthesis model to determine WUE and NUE.
+This can be found in the file: leaf_parameter_inputs.py

-The leaf_parameter_inputs.py code will be used if I need to do a sensitivity analysis of combinations of model parameter perturbations.
+I plot WUE and NUE using the file: Trait_Based Photo_Model_InterSpecificVariation.py